 Employers must treat civil partners in the same way as married people in a wide range of matters, including employment and vocational training.
-Any benefits given to married employees must also be offered to civil partners, including flexible working, statutory paternity pay, paternity and adoption leave, health insurance and survivor pensions.
+Any benefits given to married employees regardless of gender must also be offered to civil partners, including flexible working, statutory paternity pay, paternity and adoption leave, health insurance and survivor pensions.